BitEU/FENDER/docs/usage-tutorial.md

 **Option A: Drag and Drop**
 1. Open your file explorer
-2. Find your binary file
+2. Find your file/folder
 3. Drag it onto the gray drop zone
 4. Release when you see the drop indicator

 **Option B: Click to Browse**
 1. Click anywhere in the gray drop zone
 2. Navigate to your file in the dialog
-3. Select your file and click "Open"
+3. Select your file/folder and click "Open"

 **Option C: Browse Button**
 1. Click the "Browse Files" button